XXIIVV/webring/README.md

 ## Help

 The ring is managed by [@neauoire](https://merveilles.town/@neauoire), but any member of the network is also welcome to join this repository as a collaborator to help manage new links and Pull Requests.
-Read more about the webring [here](https://wiki.xxiivv.com/webring).
+Read more on the [webring page on XXIIVV](https://wiki.xxiivv.com/site/webring).